6 Rules for People With an Irregular Heartbeat

 - Get up and walk when possible during your flight, since prolonged sitting can increase your risk for blood clots.

-- To reduce your risk of becoming ill, wash your hands frequently, make sure your vaccinations are up to date and follow all official COVID-19 recommendations for travel.
+- To reduce your risk of becoming ill, wash your hands frequently, make sure your vaccinations are up to date and follow official COVID-19 recommendations for travel.

 “Some people are sensitive to certain beverages, like alcohol or too much caffeine,” Orth says.
 Before pouring yourself a glass of wine or cup of coffee, speak with your HCP about how they might affect you.

-Regular weigh-ins help keep you on track
+Checking your weight regularly can keep you on track

 MedlinePlus.
 Atrial Fibrillation.
 February 18, 2021.